Bereavement Leave by State — Guide for 2025

 Does the federal law require employers to provide bereavement leave?

-No, as mentioned earlier, federal law does not oblige an employer to provide their employees with bereavement leave.
-Whether an employee will be granted bereavement leave depends on the employer-employee agreement, the company’s policy, or the state where such employee lives and works.
+Whether an employee will be granted bereavement leave depends on the employer-employee agreement, the company’s policy, and the state where the employee works.

 What states require employers to provide bereavement leave?